Create a Website Account - Manage notification subscriptions, save form progress and more.

 Taxing District Candidate

-*All forms are available online or from the Secretary of State's website *Petition of Candidacy and Declaration of Candidacy forms are also available through the taxing district you are filing with or the Elections Office.
+*Petition of Candidacy and Declaration of Candidacy forms are available through the taxing district you are filing with or the Elections Office.

-You may email or fax notarized petitions for our review, but filing the Declaration should be done in person.
-If you are unable to bring your Declaration in person please notify us of the situation and who will be bringing in your Declaration.
-The Elections Office seeks to obtain your contact information at the same time; that information is not included on the Declaration form.
-Contact Elections at 208-446-1030 for more information.
+You may email or fax completed Declarations of Candidacy for our review, but filing the notarized Petitions of Candidacy must be done in person.
+If you are unable to bring your Petition in person please notify us of the situation and who will be bringing in your Petition.
+The Elections Department seeks to obtain your contact information at the same time; that information is not included on the Declaration form.
+Contact the Elections Department at 208-446-1030 for more information.

 Yes, your name, address, phone, email or website, Treasurer's name (where applicable) and their contact information.

-All candidate filing forms and candidate disclosure forms are available at the Elections Office or on our website.
-They are also available at the Secretary of State's website A limited amount of registration cards and absentee ballot request forms can also be requested from the Elections Office.
-Please note that the printing of these materials costs the County so we encourage candidates to have these forms printed themselves.
-The forms are available at the Idaho government website.
+All candidate filing forms and candidate disclosure forms are available at the Elections Department or on our website.
+A limited amount of registration cards and absentee ballot request forms can also be requested from the Elections Department.
+We also highly encourage candidates to utilize the State of Idaho's online registration and absentee request portal available at the State of Idaho elections website.

 Yes, you need to request the information using the Voter Information Request Form (PDF).
-Contact the Elections Office at 208-446-1030 for more information.
+Contact the Elections Department at 208-446-1030 for more information.

-Fill out and submit the Voter Information Request Form (PDF) requesting the list of voters who are receiving absentee ballots.
-This list is sent by email on a daily basis throughout the time when ballots are being mailed.
+Fill out and submit the Voter Information Request Form (PDF) requesting the list of voters who are receiving absentee ballots for the current election.
+This list is sent by email on a regular basis throughout the time when ballots are being mailed.

 This office is located at 451 Government Way, Coeur d'Alene, Idaho, on the second floor, also known as the "main floor," of the Administration Building, next to the old County courthouse.